boston-pug/lab-in-a-box/README.md

 - Centos 6.5 and Centos 7.0 machines
 - A Scientific Linux 6.5 machine

+Will fold in Fedora Core and Debian Wheezy at some point.
+OpenSUSE if someone asks.

 ##Validating puppet
 vagrant ssh ${machine} -c "sudo puppet agent -t"

 ##More Info

-DNS is managed with bind via puppet/modules/simple_dns/files/db.example.com and reverse dns is managed via puppet/modules/simple_dns/files/db.203.0.113
+DNS is managed with bind via **puppet/modules/simple_dns/files/db.example.com** and reverse dns is managed via **puppet/modules/simple_dns/files/db.203.0.113**.
+Normal DNS caveats apply:
+- Increment the serial
+- Keep reverse and forward in sync
+- Keep it copacetic with the Vagrantfile
+- If it's not working.
+Increment the serial.

 By default the puppetmaster forwards DNS requests through the host over the nat connection.